Average Registered Nurse Salary in Erie

 Our analysis of registered nurse salary pricing in Erie, PA reveals a market shaped by a budget-friendly market where lower overhead attracts entrepreneurs priced out of bigger northeastern cities.
 At $69,874 on average — 7% below the national benchmark of $75,000 — this is a market where timing and local connections matter almost as much as budget.
 The full picture requires understanding local labor dynamics, regulatory requirements, and seasonal patterns unique to this northeastern market.

 Erie's northeastern location means four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 The housing picture is equally important: a buyer-friendly market where your down payment goes further than in most US cities.
-When it comes to registered nurse salary, the local workforce reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+When it comes to registered nurse salary, the local workforce reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
 This is a market where timing and local connections matter almost as much as budget.

 What Matters Most